emoose/OutRun2006Tweaks/README.md

 - Automatically disables DPI scaling on the game window, fixing scaling issues with certain setups
 - Heavily reduced load times by disabling framelimiter/vsync during load screens
 - Allows skipping intro splash screens
+- Music track can be changed mid-race via Q and E buttons, or Back/RS+Back on controller (`CDSwitcher` must be enabled in INI first)

 All the above can be toggled/customized via the OutRun2006Tweaks.ini file.